utybo/ZoroarkKB/_articles/aPTST.md

 ```

 It is a good idea to separate the function call from the comparison to the
 expected result.
-This way, if your code fails miserably with an exception, you
+This way, if your code fails miserably with an exception (that
+is, it actually fully crashes because of the function you're testing instead of
-*know* that it is caused by the function and not weird `==` issues.
-This will
+just failing the assertion), you *know* that it is caused by the function and
-also help you isolate cases where something was `None` somewhere.
+not weird `==` issues.
+This will also help you isolate cases where something was
+`None` somewhere.
+Failed on the `assert`?
+The result was `None`.
 Failed on the
-`assert`?
-The result was `None`.
-Failed on the function call?
-Something went
-wrong inside your code.
+function call?
+Something went wrong inside your code.

 ### Step 2: It's time to test!